 Also read: 6 Secrets to a Memorable ‘Flexcation’ – Working Remote on Vacation

+Sure, the U.S. 1/I‑95 corridor through Portsmouth, N.H., can feel a bit hectic on a warm summer day.
+But don’t let that fool you—the rest of New Hampshire’s coastline offers far more scenery and character than you might expect from that initial glimpse.
 There’s not much to the coast – only about 18 miles – but small towns like Rye offer a whole lot of Cape Cod plus some pleasant parks like Odiorne Point State Park and Wallis Sands State Beach (check for status).
 Because the area’s relatively small, there are fewer rentals to choose from, but do an online search and you might be surprised at what you find.

-Generali Travel Insurance provides coverage for your prepaid nonrefundable trip costs, such as, the money you spend on vacation rentals, flights, rental cars, pre-paid park admissions and more if you have to cancel or interrupt your trip for a covered reason.
-And, the Emergency Assistance and Transportation coverage is vital when you’re traveling off the beaten path.
+Generali Global Assistance Travel Insurance and Assistance Services helps provides coverage for your prepaid nonrefundable trip costs, such as, the money you spend on vacation rentals, flights, rental cars, pre-paid park admissions and more if you have to cancel or interrupt your trip for a covered reason.